- Where can I find more details on what the lead CCG responsibilities are, and the scope of the lead CCG accountability and responsibilities?

 - To de-duplicate records to ensure accuracy of data being received.

-- To ensure the integrity of the clinical care pathway by consolidating primary care and secondary care records.
-This will enable us to identify the proportion of patients with latent TB who receive appropriate treatment.
-It will also allow monitoring of adverse reaction to treatment.
+- To ensure the integrity of the clinical care pathway by consolidating primary care and TB services care records.
+This will enable identification of the proportion of patients with LTBI who receive appropriate treatment.
+It will also allow monitoring of adverse reactions to treatment.

 - To allow matching of this data to the national enhanced TB surveillance system (ETS).
-Matching LTBI data to ETS enable us to identify the proportion of patients with latent TB who developed TB as well as their clinical outcome.
+Matching LTBI data to ETS will identification of the proportion of patients with LTBI who develop TB as well as their clinical outcome.
 This is important for evaluation of the programme.

-While the NHS number is an important identifier, PHE needs additional identifying information to ensure records are accurately processed (de-duplicated, consolidated and matched) and to be able to match records without NHS number
+While the NHS number is an important identifier, PHE requires additional identifying information to ensure records are accurately processed (de-duplicated, consolidated and matched) and to be able to match records without NHS number.

 Yes.
-A template of the data sharing agreement has been developed and was circulated by PHE in October.
-If you would like a copy please email firstname.lastname@example.org.
+A template of the data sharing agreement has been developed by PHE.
+If you would like a copy, please email firstname.lastname@example.org.

-The template should be used as guidance to facilitate the transfer of data from GP systems and can be amended for local circumstance.
+The template should be used as guidance to facilitate the transfer of data from GP systems and can be amended for local circumstances and local use of Flag4 data.
 The template covers a data sharing agreement between GPs and commissioning support providers.
-It details how personally identifiable data (PIDs) will be extracted from GP systems and sent to PHE.
+It details how personally identifiable data (PID) will be extracted from GP systems and sent to PHE.

 PHE has obtained approval to receive and process confidential patient information without first obtaining patient consent for the LTBI programme under Regulation 3 of The Health Service (Control of Patient Information) Regulations 2002 (as made under Section 60 of the Health and Social Care Act 2001 and amended by Section 251 of the NHS Act 2006).
 This legislation provides for the common law duty of confidentiality to be set aside to allow confidential patient information collection without patient consent to be processed for purposes related to “communicable disease and other risks to public health”.
 This approval means that GPs will not be in breach of common law duty of confidentiality when they share the requested LTBI data with PHE.
-They would of course still be responsible for complying with all other relevant data protection laws.
+No patient identifiable information is shared outside of this agreement.
+GPs would still be responsible for complying with all other relevant data protection laws.

-If you have further questions regarding IG please send them to email@example.com
+If you have further questions regarding Information Governance issues, please send them to email@example.com

-GPs satisfy ‘fair processing’ by giving patients a copy of the patient information leaflet which tells them how their data will be used.
-Once patients are aware of this, they can write to the address provided on the leaflet and request their information to be deleted from the LTBI database.
-This means is that patients will be opting to exclude their information because data collection has already occurred.
+GPs satisfy ‘fair processing’ by giving patients a copy of the patient information leaflet which tells the patient how their data will be used.
 The leaflet can be found at the LTBI guidance website.

-We are pleased to report that Latent tuberculosis testing treatment programme for new migrants has obtained an Information Standard for mandatory data collection by the Standardisation Committee for Care Information (SCCI).
-Once the notice is published it can be found on the HSCIC SCCI web pages.
+PHE has obtained an Information Standard for mandatory data collection by the Standardisation Committee for Care Information (SCCI) for the national LTBI programme.
+It can be found on the HSCIC SCCI web pages.
+The Information Standard Notice can be obtained on request by emailing firstname.lastname@example.org.

 Yes.
 A regular update on the TB strategy is available via the PHE website page: